Adi-khatri/The-modern-Interview-pack/README.md

 .
 .
 ## Description
-This is an integrated interface to facilitate remote interviews for recruiters so that the interviewees can showcase their skills more effectively.
+This is an integrated interface to facilitate remote interviews for recruiters so that the interviewers can showcase their skills more effectively.

 Features offered by . . .